 - 1(A).
-Any driver not trained by a Club-designated trainer must pass a test given by his local Club Novice Instructor before he enters into the Novice Class. - The Novice driver must be covered by QMA insurance during training periods.
+Any driver not trained by a Club-designated trainer must pass a test given by his local Club Novice Instructor before he/she enters into the Novice Class. - 2.
+The Novice driver must be a QMA member and covered by QMA insurance during training periods.